Hosseinadeli/OCRA/README.md

 ## Object-centric behavior

 The opportunity to observe the object-centric behavior is bigger in the cluttered task.
-Two main reasons are as follows: first, the ratio of the glimpse size to the image size is small forcing the model to move and select objects to accurately recognize the objects.
-Second, the number is allowed very few glimpses (we experimented with 3 and 5) forcing it to make use of its object-centric representation to find the objects without being distracted by the noise segments.
+Since the ratio of the glimpse size to the image size is small (covering less than 4 percent of the image), the model needs to optimally move and select the objects to accurately recognize them.
+Also reducing the number of glimpses has a similar effect, (we experimented with 3 and 5) forcing the model to leverage its object-centric representation to find the objects without being distracted by the noise segments.
-We have included many more examples of the model behavior with both 3 and 5 glimpses to show this behavior.
+We include many more examples of the model behavior with both 3 and 5 glimpses to show this behavior.

 ### MultiMNIST Cluttered task with 5 glimpses